Configure OAuth with Snowflake

 -

 To require two-factor authentication, turn on the 2-Factor Authentication Required switch.
-For more information, see Two-Factor Email Authentication.
+If your OAuth method uses a password option, 2FA is automatically enabled.
+For more information, see [Mandatory two-factor authentication for accounts.](doc:Mandatory two-factor authentication for accounts)

 -